smith-chem-wisc/FlashLFQ/README.md

 This repository is for the stand-alone application of FlashLFQ.
 FlashLFQ is also bundled into [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus).

+## Getting Started
+To get started using FlashLFQ, please try the [vignette](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Vignettes).
+This is a helpful tutorial that provides the necessary input (spectra files, etc.) for you to try FlashLFQ.
+If you want to learn more about how FlashLFQ works, please check out the [Wiki](https://github.com/smith-chem-wisc/FlashLFQ/wiki).

 ## Requirements

 **Windows software requirements:**